waynodiablo/Oystercard/pills/learning_at_makers.md

 * Read more about pairing in the :pill: [pairing](./pairing.md).

-* Before you begin pairing, do a quick check in with each other about your energy level, mood and working style.
+* Before you begin pairing, do a quick check in with each other about your energy levels, moods and working styles.
 ### Challenge-based learning

 * You'll spend lots of the first six weeks working through challenges.
 These are worksheets that ask you to do things like "implement a method that does BLANK".